gvwilson/sensibleadventures/nardica/nardica.md

 Her meager lunch inside her,
 Iffy went back on deck.
-She was surprised to see Wales leaning on the railing, his eyes as distant as his thoughts.
+She was surprised to see Wales leaning on the taffrail, his eyes as distant as his thoughts.
 Iffy hesitated,
-thinking about all the times she'd tried to make friends with people only to put her foot in her mouth, then stepped up to the railing a meter away from him and leaned on it as well.
+thinking about all the times she'd tried to make friends with people only to put her foot in her mouth, then stepped up to the taffrail a meter away from him and leaned on it as well.

 He looked sideways at her.
 "I'm sorry for what happened."